stcruy/to-exponential/README.md

 ## to-exponential

-Converts an arbitrarily big, small, or precise number represented as a String, to exponential notation just like JavaScript's `Number.toExponential()`.
+Converts any arbitrarily big, small, or precise number represented as a String, to exponential notation just like JavaScript's `Number.toExponential()`.

 This can be used as a unique identifier for the number's value.